awslabs/data-on-eks/website/docs/gen-ai/inference/nvidia-nim-llama3.md

 **3. Verify the Installation**

-Once the installation finishes, verify the Amazon EKS Cluster
+Once the installation finishes, you may find the configure_kubectl command from the output.
+Run the following to configure EKS cluster access

 ```bash
 # Creates k8s config file to authenticate with EKS